Bladder Cancer Clinical Trial

-Patients are excluded from this study if pregnant or breastfeeding, or expecting to conceive or father children within the projected duration of the trial, starting with the screening visit through 6 months after the last dose of trial treatment
+Patients are excluded from this study if pregnant or breastfeeding, or expecting to conceive or father children (or donate sperm) within the projected duration of the trial, starting with the screening visit through 6 months after the last dose of trial treatment

 Patients with a known history of hepatitis B (defined as hepatitis B surface antigen [HBsAg] reactive) or known hepatitis C virus (defined as HCV ribonucleic acid [RNA] [qualitative] is detected) infection are not eligible